LoyolaChicagoCS/gradhandbook/source/regulations.rst

 agreement in an email to the faculty supervisor, being sure to include the exact course, semester and credit hours your have agreed on.
 The supervisor then forwards the email with his or her approval to the department administration.
-These courses are for 1-6 units.
+These courses are for 1-6 credits.
 See the section below on variable hour courses.
 We rarely allow students to take more than 6 total credits of Independent Study (+ Internships) but, again, allow it in exceptional circumstances.